Go-op

+Structure

 As a co-operative, Go-op is to be owned and run by its employees and customers.
 Shares are available to the general public, with holdings restricted to between £500 and £20,000 per shareholder.
 Passengers hold 50 per cent of the vote in general meetings, with employees holding a further 25 per cent, and other investors holding the remainder.

 First proposal

 Around 2010, the company created a draft timetable which offered four return trips between Yeovil Junction and the Midlands, via Yeovil Pen Mill, Castle Cary, Frome, Westbury, Trowbridge, Melksham, Chippenham, Swindon and Oxford, with three of those services being extended to Birmingham Moor Street.